Skip to content

 --data-urlencode 'code_verifier=dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk'

-Client Credentials Flow (for Server-to-Server and Anonymous Users)
+Client Credentials Flow (for Server-to-Server)

 This flow is used for machine-to-machine communication where the application authenticates itself directly without a user present.